Luxury watch theft has become so rampant that Audemars Piguet whose timepieces start at $55,000 is offering a first of its kind warranty against theft

 The Audemars Piguet Royal Oak has been a hot favorite with collectors and sells for a hefty premium on reseller websites.Via Facebook / @Audemars Piguet

 The CEO said any AP customer who bought a watch in 2022 or 2023 will be eligible to register with the program.
-All that’s needed is proof of purchase and the watch is still in possession of the buyer.
+All that’s needed is proof of purchase and the buyer still possesses the watch.
 Watches that have been resold won’t be eligible.
 If a watch guaranteed under the program is reported as stolen and verified by a police report, Audemars Piguet will offer the client a choice between a refund or a replacement of the watch.
 In case the watch is no longer in production, the company will offer a similar model in the current collection.

 Via Facebook / @Audemars Piguet